Dyme

 Common Questions

-Most urgent care visits in NYC run between $150 and $250 without insurance.
-CityMD charges around $200 for a standard visit and accepts most major insurance plans.
-If cost is a concern, NYC Health + Hospitals operates community health centers across the city that charge on a sliding scale based on income.
-Call 212-442-9200 or visit [nychealthandhospitals.org](https://www.nychealthandhospitals.org) to find the nearest location.
+Most CityMD locations charge between $150 and $250 for a standard visit without insurance.
+That fee covers the consultation but not any additional tests, X-rays, or prescriptions.
+If cost is a concern, NYC Health + Hospitals operates community health centers across the city that charge on a sliding scale based on income, and some charge as little as $15 per visit.
+You can find the nearest location at [nychealthandhospitals.org](https://www.nychealthandhospitals.org).

 Explore